 While some people may feel comfortable eating cold food like sliced carrots and hummus on your own non-kosher plates, other people will only eat store-bought items with certain kosher labels on disposable dishes.
-Unless you have knowledge to the contrary, it is safest to assume your guests maintain the highest level of kosher observance.
+Unless you have the knowledge to the contrary, it is safest to assume your guests maintain the highest level of kosher observance.

 - If there's a kosher restaurant, specialty shop, or caterer in the area, consider having food trays delivered to serve all of your guests.
 You won't have to worry about the food preparations, and can relax at your own party.
 Just check in with your guest to make sure they consider the shop's kosher certification valid—some restaurants offer "kosher-style" fare, but aren't actually kosher.